NVIDIA-Merlin/HugeCTR/docs/python_interface.md

 # About HugeCTR Python Interface

-HugeCTR Python Interface includes training API and inference API.
+As a recommendation system domain specific framework, HugeCTR has a set of high level abstracted Python Interface which includes training API and inference API.
+Users only need to focus on algorithm design, the training and inference jobs can be automatically deployed on the specific hardware topology in the optimized manner.
 From version 3.1, users can complete the process of training and inference without manually writing JSON configuration files.
 All supported functionalities have been wrapped into high-level Python APIs.
 Meanwhile, the low-level training API is maintained for users who want to have precise control of each training iteration and each evaluation step.
 Still, the high-level training API is friendly to users who are already familiar with other deep learning frameworks like Keras and it is worthwhile to switch to it from low-level training API.
 Please refer to [HugeCTR Python Interface Notebook](../notebooks/hugectr_criteo.ipynb) to get familiar with the workflow of HugeCTR training and inference.
 Meanwhile we have a lot of samples for demonstration [here](../../samples).

 ## Table of Contents
 * [High-level Training API](#high-level-training-api)